seapagan/update_repo/WEBSITE.md

 ```
 This will install Gulp globally, you may need to prefix this with the `sudo` command depending on how your machine is configured.
 #### Install the dependencies.
 This is really simple once Node and Gulp are installed.
-Simply switch to the [/web/](web/) folder in uour local checkout and type:
+Simply switch to the [/web/](web/) folder in your local checkout and type:
 ```
 $ npm install
 ```